Peace With Justice

 The General Conference assigned the General Board of Church and Society to implement the program and called the church to "strengthen its capacity to act as a public policy advocate" in communities and nations throughout the world.

 is one of the official church wide Special Sundays when the Peace with Justice Special Offering is collected.
 The Oregon – Idaho Conference keep half of the offering to fund local grants and other activities that are focused education and advocacy while a portion goes to the GBCS Peace with Justice Program to fund U.S. and global work in social action and public policy education and advocacy.
 For more information on Peace with Justice Sunday, visit:

 The 2008 Book of Discipline calls for a Peace with Justice Coordinator to be assigned by every Annual Conference and act as primary coordinator of Peace with Justice resources, interpretation and advocacy.
 The coordinator links the local churches in the annual conference with the GBCS Peace with Justice Program.
 Peace with Justice Coordinators meet annually for spiritual growth, empowerment and program resourcing.
 For more information about the General Board of Church and Society advocacy of Peace with Justice visit their website.

-The Oregon-Idaho Conferece Peace with Justice Coordinator is Claudia Jean Roberts.
-You can reach her at email@example.com.
+The Oregon-Idaho Conference Peace with Justice Coordinator is Claudia Jean Roberts.
+You can reach her at firstname.lastname@example.org.